IBM-Bluemix-Docs/compare-comply/tooling.md

 {:swift: .ph data-hd-programlang='swift'}
 {:curl: #curl .ph data-hd-programlang='curl'}

-# Using the Compare and Comply Tooling
+# Using the {{site.data.keyword.cncshort}} Tooling
 {: #using_tool}

-The Compare and Comply Tooling enables you to work with governing documents in a GUI environment.
+The {{site.data.keyword.cncshort}} Tooling enables you to work with governing documents in a GUI environment.
 This tutorial introduces the Tooling and takes you through the process of uploading and processing documents, then working with the results.
 {: shortdesc}

 ## Tooling capabilities
 {: #tooling-capabilities}

-The Compare and Comply Tooling provides the following capabilities:
+The {{site.data.keyword.cncshort}} Tooling provides the following capabilities:

   - **Analyze**: Enables you to use the **Element Classification** feature in a visual environment.
 It also provides the ability to provide suggestions to update and improve the training models.